 What to do

-• Confirm your router is online and the hub has an IP address (per myenergi guidance).
+- Confirm your router is online and the hub has an IP address (per the hub status guidance).

-• If it’s persistent, log a support ticket—server communication issues can also be service-side.
+- If it’s persistent, log a support ticket—some issues can be service-side.

 Symptoms

-• Charging stops and shows Over Voltage / Under Voltage
+- Charging stops and shows Over Voltage / Under Voltage / Bad Voltage Range

 What to do

-• If frequent: ask your electrician to check supply integrity and consider logging voltage data (your installer may do this).
+- If frequent: ask your electrician/installer to check supply integrity and consider logging voltage over time.

-8) Overheating / thermal limiting (hot garage, heavy charging, tight cable routing)
+8) Overheating / thermal limiting (hot garage, heavy charging, poor airflow)

 Symptoms

-• Charger area feels unusually hot (warm is normal; “too hot to touch” is not)
+- Unit area feels unusually hot (warm can be normal; “too hot to touch” is not)

 Practical fixes

-• If overheating happens in mild weather, get the installation checked.
+- If overheating happens in mild weather, stop using it and get the installation checked.

 9) Contactor/relay faults and “RLY WELDED” (rare, but important)